fastify/fastify/docs/Validation-and-Serialization.md

 ##### Validation messages with other validation libraries

-Fastify's validation error messages are tightly coupled to the default validation engine: errors returned from `ajv` are eventually run through the `schemaErrorsText` function which is responsible for building human-friendly error messages.
-However, the `schemaErrorsText` function is written with `ajv` in mind : as a result, you may run into odd or incomplete error messages when using other validation libraries.
+Fastify's validation error messages are tightly coupled to the default validation engine: errors returned from `ajv` are eventually run through the `schemaErrorFormatter` function which is responsible for building human-friendly error messages.
+However, the `schemaErrorFormatter` function is written with `ajv` in mind : as a result, you may run into odd or incomplete error messages when using other validation libraries.

 To circumvent this issue, you have 2 main options :